bouncetechnologies/privacy-policy/Bounce - Privacy Policy.md

 **Updates and reviews to this Privacy Policy**

 We keep this Privacy Policy under regular review, and schedule ah in-depth review of the Policy to take place every six months.
-This Privacy Policy was last updated on: 19th December 2017.
+This Privacy Policy was last updated on: 8th February 2018.

 **How to contact us:**